 NBA betting action isn’t reserved for game outcomes.
 There are additional options to consider with two of the most popular bet types being futures and props.
 As the name implies, a futures bet is on an outcome to be determined at a later date, such as a wager on the Nets to win the division.
 Props are generally based on single-game events.

 When betting on futures, the object is to find the choices you want to wager on at the best available prices.
 As such, you should take the time to compare odds at different sportsbooks.
 Here are some of the more popular options you’ll see in the NBA futures market.

 A futures bet could have two choices, in which case it’ll resemble a moneyline wager with odds for both selections.
-There are also multiple-choice futures with odds listed for all clubs in the field, or individual options like wagers on a specific player to win MVP or rookie of the year.
+There are also multiple-choice futures with odds listed for all clubs in the field, or individual options like wagers on a specific player to win the scoring title.
 Prop bets, meanwhile, tend to look like this:

-Beyond the two-sided props, you’ll also see some with multiple selections, such as the high scorer for the game or which player will record the first basket in the contest.
+Beyond the two-sided props, you’ll also see some with multiple selections, such as the high scorer for the game or which player will record the first basket.
 You can find available props for each NBA game by clicking on the game listing.
 This is another good area to shop around, as the prices at sportsbooks can be different for the same prop.

 House rules provide you with a heads up on how sportsbooks handle things.
 There’s a specific set of rules for each sport that covers circumstances that could impact things like bet placement or settlement.
 There are a lot of similarities across the industry, but there could also be some differences in how various sportsbooks handle things.
 For the NBA, here are the basics.

 - A sportsbook will consider a bet live once the game tips off.
 In the event of postponement or outright cancellation, wagers will be voided and refunded.
 For slight delays, the bet may remain in play if the teams will complete the game reasonably soon.